-- the condition you are claiming on became apparent before you took up the reinstated benefit.
-This means we must have received your completed application form and first premium for reinstatement before the event occurred, or the condition was diagnosed, or the symptoms leading to diagnosis first became apparent - the event or condition is directly or indirectly caused by or related to the event or condition for which we made a previous Trauma recovery benefit payment - the medical event is the same as we paid a previous Trauma recovery benefit for under the original Trauma Recovery Cover.
-For example, if we paid a full claim because the insured person was diagnosed with a certain type of cancer, they cannot claim again for cancer. - the Early trauma benefit medical event (section 5.3.1) is the same as the one for which an Early trauma benefit or Trauma recovery benefit was previously paid - the event is a heart condition and we paid a previous Trauma recovery benefit payment for a heart condition - the event is a stroke or paralysis (directly or indirectly resulting from a stroke) and we paid a previous Trauma recovery benefit payment for a heart condition.
+- the event is the same event for which a previous Trauma recovery benefit payment was made under the original Trauma Recovery Cover.
+For example, if a full claim was previously paid because the insured person was diagnosed with a certain type of cancer, no further claims for cancer can be made - the Early trauma benefit event (section 5.3.1) is the same event for which an Early trauma benefit, Trauma recovery benefit was previously paid under the original Trauma Recovery Cover - the event is directly or indirectly caused by or related to the event for which a previous Trauma recovery benefit payment was made - symptoms or condition(s) are related to the event for which a previous Trauma recovery benefit payment was made - the event is a heart condition and a previous Trauma recovery benefit payment was also due to a heart condition - the event is a stroke or paralysis (directly or indirectly resulting from a stroke) and a previous Trauma recovery benefit payment was due to a heart condition.

-Heart condition means any of the following medical events:
+Heart condition means any of the following serious medical conditions or types of major surgery:

 - cardiomyopathy

 - coronary artery angioplasty triple vessel

 - coronary artery angioplasty

 - coronary artery bypass surgery

 - heart attack

 - heart surgery (open)

 - out of hospital cardiac arrest

 - pulmonary hypertension

 - repair or replacement of aorta

-- repair or replacement of valves
+- repair or replacement of valves.

-- severe peripheral vascular disease.